Loweel/zabov/README.md

 - hostsfile: path where you keep your local blacklistfile : this is in the format "singlefilter", meaning one domain per line, unlike hosts file.

-Advanced configuration includes support for multiple configuration based on IP Soruce and timetables:
+Advanced configuration includes support for multiple configurations based on IP Source and timetables:
 <pre>
 {
     "zabov":{